Organoiridium chemistry

 Organoiridium chemistry is the chemistry of organometallic compounds containing an iridium-carbon chemical bond.
 Organoiridium compounds are relevant to many important processes including olefin hydrogenation and the industrial synthesis of acetic acid.
 They are also of great academic interest because of the diversity of the reactions and their relevance to the synthesis of fine chemicals.

 Classification based on principal oxidation states

 Organoiridium compounds share many characteristics with those of rhodium, but less so with cobalt.
-Iridium can exist in oxidation states of -III to +V, but iridium(I) and iridium(III) are the more common. iridium(I) compounds (d8 configuration) usually occur with square planar or trigonal bipyramidal geometries, whereas iridium(III) compounds (d6 configuration) typically have an octahedral geometry.
+Iridium can exist in oxidation states of −3 to +5, but iridium(I) and iridium(III) are the more common. iridium(I) compounds (d8 configuration) usually occur with square planar or trigonal bipyramidal geometries, whereas iridium(III) compounds (d6 configuration) typically have an octahedral geometry.

 Iridium(0)

 Iridium(0) complexes are binary carbonyls, the principal member being tetrairidium dodecacarbonyl, Ir4(CO)12.
 Unlike the related Rh4(CO)12, all CO ligands are terminal in Ir4(CO)12, analogous to the difference between Fe3(CO)12 and Ru3(CO)12.